OI-wiki/i18n/docs/tools/editor/vscode.md

 ![](images/vscode-6.png)

-In case that the editor doesn't redirect automatically, you can enter debugging window by clicking `Run and Debug` in the left toolbar.
-Then values of variables will appear.
+In case that the editor did not jump automatically, you can enter debugging window by clicking `Run and Debug` in the left toolbar.
+Then the values of variables will appear.

 In debugging mode, the code editor will display codes that will be executed next in yellow background.

 ## Configure clangd

 ???+ warning
-    Because of conflict, IntelliSense from C/C++ extension will be automatically disabled.
-(Some features like debugging still use C/C++.)
-If encountering problems of clangd's features, you may want to check whether IntelliSense from C/C++ is disabled.
+    Because of conflict, IntelliSense from C/C++ extension will be automatically disabled after installing clangd extension, while some features like debugging still use C/C++ extension.
+If encountered problems of clangd's features, you may want to check whether IntelliSense from C/C++ is disabled.

 ### Introduction